-&lt;sup>10 Sections 1 to 3 of the 1989 Act
+8 Sections 1 to 3 of the 1989 Act.

-&lt;sup>11 Section 4(5) of the West Yorkshire Combined Authority (Election of Mayor and Functions) Order 2021
+9 Section 4(5) of the West Yorkshire Combined Authority (Election of Mayor and Functions) Order 2021.

-- publishing any written or artistic work of which they are the author (or one of the authors) or acting in an editorial capacity in relation to such works, or to cause, authorise or permit any other person to publish such work or collection - if the work appears to be intended to affect public support for a political party. - 49.
-It is common for party groups to give preliminary consideration to matters of Combined Authority business in advance of such matters being considered by the relevant decision making body.
-Officers may properly be called upon to support and contribute to such deliberations by party groups provided they maintain a stance which is politically impartial.
-Support may include a range of activities including briefings for Members relating to their roles, for example chairperson or spokesperson.
-Officers should be required to give information and advice to political groups on Combined Authority business only and not on matters which are purely of a party political nature.
-Such advice should be available to all party groups and not solely to the majority group.
-It is important that the political neutrality of officers is preserved and that group confidentiality is maintained by officers. - 50.
-Usually the only officers involved in attending group meetings will be the Managing Director, Directors or Heads of Service and they will generally leave the meeting after making their presentation and answering questions. - 51.
+- 49. Usually the only officers involved in attending group meetings will be the Chief Executive, Directors or Heads of Service and they will generally leave the meeting after making their presentation and answering questions. - 50.
 Officers are employed by the Combined Authority as a whole.
-They serve the Combined Authority and are responsible to the Managing Director and their respective Directors and Heads of Service, and not to individual Members, whatever office they might hold. - 52.
+They serve the Combined Authority and are responsible to the Chief Executive and their respective Directors and Heads of Service, and not to individual Members, whatever office they might hold. - 51.
 Both Members and officers are subject to their own Codes of Conduct which can be found in Part 5 of the Constitution.
 This Protocol provides guidance on working relationships between Members and officers.
 It is essential that both are familiar with the detailed obligations in their respective Codes of Conduct which will prevail in the event of any conflict between the Codes and this Protocol.